arLevi/rumblePublicAPI/README.md

 ```

 # Extracting Channel Information
-'Channel` or `Playstlist information` - is taken from the channel URL like so: https://rumble.com/c/c-2296374
+`Channel` or `Playstlist information` - is taken from the channel URL like so: https://rumble.com/c/c-2296374

 `Video ID` - is taken from a page like so: https://rumble.com/v2dsuho-144113244.html

-`Video information - is taken from an API page like so: https://rumble.com/api/Media/oembed.json?url=https://rumble.com/embed/v2b7eve/
+`Video information` - is taken from an API page like so: https://rumble.com/api/Media/oembed.json?url=https://rumble.com/embed/v2b7eve/

 ```
 from rubmbleapi import RumbleChannel